ramon-rocha/MonoDevelop.CobraBinding/README.md

     cobra install.cobra -run-args compile

-If you are running the latest version of Cobra from subversion and you find that the installer from the 'master' branch doesn't work, try to use the 'cobra-svn' branch instead.
-If that still doesn't work, please submit a bug report.

 On Windows 64-bit with a 32-bit installation of Xamarin Studio, you'll need to make sure you've installed Cobra using the '-x86' installer option first.
 See below for more details.